-Q37: Name two of the main deliverables of the Starting up a Project process, meaning what are the main outputs of this process?
-(Tip: one of these has to do with the Project Team.)
+Q37: Name the two main deliverables of the Starting up a Project process, meaning what are the main outputs of this process?

-A37: The Starting up a Project process has three main deliverables:
+A37: The Starting up a Project process has two main deliverables:

-- 1. The Project Brief, which includes an outline of the Business Case - 2.
-The Design and Appointing of the Project Management Team - 3.
+- 1. The Project Brief, which includes an outline of the Business Case and the Project Management Team, Project Product Description, etc... - 2.
 The Initiation Stage Plan